Tanveer132/Tanveer132/README.md

 - 👋 Hi, I’m @Tanveer132
-- 👀 I’m interested in ...Me
+- 👀 I’m interested in ...data
-- 🌱 I’m currently learning ...to understand myself
+- 🌱 I’m currently learning ...To teach machines
-- 💞️ I’m looking to collaborate on ...my mood
+- 💞️ I’m looking to collaborate on ...data science
 - 📫 How to reach me ...tanveershikalgar55gmail.com

 <!---